Emergence of nonclassical radiation in strongly laser-driven quantum systems

 and one for the light mode,

 These equations are parametrically connected by the electron coordinate expectation value

-The parametric-connection approximation introduced in \cite{Gonoskov_2021} corresponds to an advanced quantum optical analogue of the Born-Oppenheimer approximation for electron-nuclear interaction following from the exact factorization introduced by the group of E.K.U.
+The parametric-connection approximation introduced in \cite{Gonoskov_2021} corresponds to an advanced quantum optical analogue of the Born-Oppenheimer approximation for electron-nuclear dynamics following from the exact factorization introduced by the group of E.K.U.
 Gross in \cite{EF1}).
-Entering the system’s time-dependent Schrödinger equation \ref{eq:TDSE-x} is the (unitary- transformed) force operator
+Entering the system’s time-dependent Schrödinger equation \ref{eq:TDSE-x} is the (unitary-transformed) force operator (local in $q$)

-(in a time interval, where $\phi^{light}\neq 0$); for nearly coherent states of moderate to high intensities, the unitary-transformed operator is $\approx \frac{\Omega}{c} \beta q \sin \Omega t$.
-The detailed derivation can be found in the appendix.
+(in a time interval, where $\phi^{light}\neq 0$); \bl{for nearly coherent states, the unitary-transformed operator in our case is proportional to $ \frac{\Omega}{c} \beta q \sin \Omega t$.} The detailed derivation can be found in the appendix.
 This system transforms the original 2-dimensional time-dependent Schr\"odinger equation into a system of two 1-dimensional equations connected parametrically via the $\beta{}q$-dependence in {$\psi^{el} \left( x,\,{\beta{}q}\,,t\right)$.
 The derivation is valid for relatively small intensities of emitted quantized modes and small/moderate changes in field states $\phi^{light}$ compared to a Gaussian (coherent-state) distribution.
 However, it can be further improved and generalized in various ways, for example to take into account the collective effects of multiple atomic/molecular systems and multiple resonator modes.
 The separation ansatz provides the potential for significant acceleration of the numerical calculations compared to the typical numerical solution of the original time-dependent Schr\"odinger equation, with the numerical schemes being described in the appendix.

 Thus, in this system of equations, the nonlinear dependence on $q$ arises from the $q$-dependence of the oscillating dipole moment of an electron in state $\psi^{el} (x,\beta q,t)$.
 Consequently, the nonlinear terms in eq.~\ref{eq:dipole} can lead to the generation of non-classical states of light, even if the initial state is a coherent or a vacuum state.
 To demonstrate this, for visualization we expand the time-dependent dipole moment into a series